aryabyte21/gowhale/readme.md

 What about functions?

 In c, we can divide a large program into the basic building blocks known as function.
 The function contains the set of programming statements enclosed by {}.
 A function can be called multiple times to provide reusability and modularity to the C program.
 In other words, we can say that the collection of functions creates a program.
 The function is also known as procedureor subroutinein other programming languages.

+Advantage of functions in C
+There are the following advantages of C functions.

+By using functions, we can avoid rewriting same logic/code again and again in a program.
+We can call C functions any number of times in a program and from any place in a program.
+We can track a large C program easily when it is divided into multiple functions.
+Reusability is the main achievement of C functions.
+However, Function calling is always a overhead in a C program.

 Originally, C’s function declarations wrote the types of the arguments outside the parens, like this: